 SG Says: The folks at FRAME Denim makes some of the best jeans (for men and women) in the game, and now they finally—finally!—offer an athletic fit style.
 With an extended rise and a relaxed thigh, get ready for a totally luxe-feeling fit.

-SG Says: The editorial team at Men’s Journal agree that Bonobos has changed the game with their variety of fits for guys pants and co-sign on these premium stretch jeans.
+SG Says: The editorial team at Men’s Journal agrees that Bonobos has changed the game with their variety of fits for guys’ pants.

 Take those pants to your tailor!

 It’s a small investment that will pay big style dividends.